England women's national under-21 football team: Return of U-21 team (2018–2021)

 Following a review in September 2018, the FA announced the amalgamation of the U23s and U20s squads to reform an Under-21s age group, which would become the top tier of the nation's new professional development phase.
 The move would align England's structure to that used in other European countries to allow for more age-appropriate games and better manage individual player development post-U20 World Cup for those who have genuine senior team potential.
 The FA's head of women's development Kay Cossington and senior team manager Phil Neville stressed the move as an important part of the wider, long-term plan prior to the following summer's World Cup.
 The then U20s manager Mo Marley was announced as the team's first head coach.

 Eligibility

 Although most national football teams represent a sovereign state, as a member of the United Kingdom's Home Nations, England is permitted by FIFA statutes to maintain its own national side that competes in all major tournaments.

 Every player must meet FIFA eligibility rules.
 However, as long as they are eligible, players can play for England at any level, making it possible to play for the U21s, the senior side, and then again for the U21s provided they also meet the age restrictions.
 It is also possible to play for one country at youth level and another at senior level.

-Current players
+Latest players

 The following 19 players were named to the squad for a double-header of friendlies against in March 2020.